Objectives

 TOTAL HOURS 72

-Effective learning requires the following necessary steps:
+Effective learning requires the

 - attend actively* all